sagartulips/simple-scheduled-maintenance/readme.txt

 * Tabbed admin interface for easy management
 * Debug information tab for troubleshooting
 * Plugin-specific cache clearing (doesn't affect site-wide cache)
+* Settings link in plugin list for quick access
+* Success notifications with timestamps and auto-dismiss

 == Installation ==

 1. Upload the `simple-scheduled-maintenance` folder to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings → Maintenance Mode to configure
-4. On first activation, you'll be prompted to configure languages
+4. (Multilingual sites only) On first activation, you'll be prompted to configure languages

 == Configuration ==

 **First-Time Setup:**

+For Multilingual Sites:
 When you first activate the plugin, you'll see a language configuration modal:
 * Automatic Detection: If WPML or Polylang is installed, select this to automatically detect all configured languages
 * Manual Configuration: Add languages manually with codes (e.g., 'en', 'sv', 'no') and names (e.g., 'English', 'Swedish')

+For Single-Language Sites:
+The plugin automatically configures English - no setup needed!
+Just start configuring your maintenance settings.

 **General Settings:**
 * Enable Maintenance Mode: Toggle maintenance mode on/off